When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Requires gluing it to the concrete.
+• Usually requires gluing it to the concrete for stability.

 5. Roll-Out Vinyl